yangelis/example_DA_study/README_new.md

 This should install miniconda along with the required python modules.
 If something goes wrong, you can execute the commands in the ```make_miniconda.sh``` script manually, one line after the other.

-:warning: **Please note that this example makes use of the HL-LHC optics files on the CERN AFS disk (e.g. ```/afs/cern.ch/eng/lhc/optics/HLLHCV1.5```)**.
+⚠️ **Please note that this example makes use of the HL-LHC optics files on the CERN AFS disk (e.g. ```/afs/cern.ch/eng/lhc/optics/HLLHCV1.5```)**.
 If you don't have access to AFS, you will have to install the files manually, [as done in the previous versions of this repository](https://github.com/xsuite/example_DA_study/blob/release/v0.1.1/make_miniconda.sh).

 ## Running a simple parameter scan simulation

+This section introduces the basic steps to run a simple parameter scan simulation.
+The simulation consists in tracking a set of particles for a given number of turns, and computing the dynamics aperture for each particle.
+To get a more refined understanding of what the scripts used below are actually doing, please check the section [What happens under the hood](#what-happens-under-the-hood).

 ### Setting up the study